Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 Oregon does not have a specific used car dealer disclosure statute comparable to California's Vehicle Code Section 11713.1 or Pennsylvania's 37 Pa.
 Code Chapter 301.
 The primary disclosure requirements are: (1) FTC Buyers Guide (16 C.F.R.
 Part 455, adopted by Oregon under OAR 137-020-0040) -- required on every used vehicle offered for sale, stating warranty status and as-is condition; (2) ORS 646.608(1)(t) -- affirmative duty to disclose any known material defect or material nonconformity even on as-is sales (Parrott, 331 Or 537); (3) Odometer disclosure on title under ORS 803.102 and federal 49 C.F.R.
 Part 580; (4) Title brand disclosure -- selling a salvage, rebuilt, or flood-titled vehicle without disclosure is actionable under ORS 646.608; (5) HB 3178 (2025) -- mandatory plain-language spot delivery disclosure if financing is contingent on lender approval (ORS 646A.090).
 The absence of a comprehensive mandatory written disclosure statute in Oregon means the Buyers Guide and the UTPA disclosure duty are your primary protections.
 Document everything the dealer tells you verbally and get all representations in writing.

-Oregon caps the document processing fee under ORS 822.043(4), as amended by HB 2100 effective January 1, 2024.
+Oregon caps the document processing fee under ORS 822.043(4), as amended by HB 2718 (2025).
 The current caps are: $250 if the dealer uses an integrator (electronic title and registration filing system); $200 if the dealer does not use an integrator.
 Of the $250 integrator fee, $35 must be paid to the integrator.
 The fee is always negotiable -- the Oregon AG's OAR 137-020-0020 commentary explicitly states: this fee is always negotiable; otherwise it could be classified as a tax.
 Every customer at the same dealership must be charged the same fee amount; dealers cannot vary the doc fee between customers for the same service level.
 Overcharges must be refunded within 5 business days of discovery per OAR 735-150-0055.
 Report overcharges to Oregon DMV Business Licensing at 503-945-5052 and the Oregon DOJ.
 The Oregon doc fee cap is meaningful -- many states have no cap and fees of $500-$1,000 are common.

 Yo-yo financing -- also called a spot delivery scam -- occurs when a dealer lets you take delivery on a conditional financing arrangement, then calls days or weeks later claiming the deal fell through and pressuring you to return the vehicle or agree to worse terms.
-Oregon has one of the stronger spot delivery protection statutes in the Pacific Northwest: ORS 646A.090, as amended by HB 3178 signed September 15, 2025, effective January 1, 2026.
+Oregon has one of the stronger spot delivery protection statutes in the Pacific Northwest: ORS 646A.090, as amended by HB 3178 signed May 14, 2025, effective January 1, 2026.
 HB 3178 shortened the prior 14-day financing window to 10 days and added critical protections that did not exist before.
 Under current Oregon law: (1) Before you take delivery on any conditional financing deal, the dealer must give you a separate, conspicuous plain-language notice explaining the contingency and your rights -- available in Oregon's top six spoken languages; (2) The lender has 10 calendar days after delivery to approve financing on the exact negotiated terms; (3) During those 10 days, the dealer cannot do anything with your trade-in vehicle or your down payment until financing is fully funded -- they are frozen; (4) If financing is not approved within 10 days on the exact negotiated terms, you have the right to void the entire transaction; (5) If voided, you get your trade-in and down payment back in full -- the dealer has two days to notify you; (6) Violations of ORS 646A.090 are express UTPA violations, giving you a private right of action.
 The Oregon AG provides a model disclosure form.
 Best practice regardless of the law: refuse to take delivery on any conditional financing contract.
 Demand a final, unconditional purchase agreement before the car leaves the lot.

 No add-on product is legally required on an Oregon used car purchase.
 Dealers routinely present these as mandatory or bundle them into the quoted price before you see itemization.
 Every item on this list is negotiable or refusable: VIN etching (typically $150-$400; DIY kits available for under $30); paint or fabric protection (typically $200-$800; rarely adds meaningful protection beyond manufacturer coatings); tire and wheel coverage (legitimate product but price is negotiable); GAP waiver (legitimate if you owe more than the vehicle is worth, but Oregon law under ORS 646A.776 requires the dealer to disclose in writing that GAP is not required to obtain credit -- if they do not make this disclosure, it is an unlawful practice); nitrogen tire inflation (air is already 78% nitrogen; the upgrade provides no meaningful benefit).
 OAR 137-020-0020 prohibits dealers from falsely representing that add-ons are required for financing.
 If a dealer claims a product is required by the lender, ask for that requirement in writing directly from the lender -- it almost never exists.